psfrolov/psfrolov.github.io/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 This is much better for maintainability and works exactly like the class specialization above.

-> Note that our handle wrapper is somewhat simplified.
-It assumes that various `HandleType` arguments are in fact different types, not an aliases for some built-in type like `int` or `void*`.
+> Note that our handle wrapper is somewhat simplified for the purpose of the article.
+It is assumed that various `HandleType` arguments are in fact different types, not an aliases for some built-in type like `int` or `void*`.
 For example, if our `OsHandle` and `OsInternetHandle` are both defined as synonyms for `int`, the above specialization will not work.
-For that reason, in real life you almost certainly should apply [type-safe handle idiom][url-type-safe-handles] to your wrapper class which is described in the recent [isocpp.org][url-isocpp] post by Emil Ernerfeldt.
+For that reason, in real life you almost certainly should apply
+[type-safe handle idiom][url-type-safe-handles] to your wrapper class which is described in the recent [isocpp.org][url-isocpp] post by Emil Ernerfeldt.
 Then you can specialize `Cleanup` method on handle tag (which is effectively a form of [tag dispatching][url-tag-dispatching]).

 ### Conclusion
 Although described in **Section 14.7 [temp.spec] of the C++ ISO/IEC standard**,